fulcrumresearch/fulcrumresearch.github.io/_posts/2025-10-22-introducing-orchestra-quibbler.md

 1. Agentic validation: since human attention is the most expensive resource, we can spend agents compute liberally on falsifying or critiquing other agents’ results.
 2. Tree-like structure: users see high level context by default, but they should be able to “dig” into the work agents are doing in arbitrary depth.

-Real-time oversight of agent systems will be critical as agents scale beyond coding.
-At Fulcrum, we’re working on this problem.
+Real-time oversight of agent systems will be critical as agents scale.
 If you’re interested, we’d love to hear from you.

 We also have an open [discord server](https://discord.gg/QmMybVuwWp) to engage with users as we improve these tools.